jibrian/Snake/README.md

 Snake
 =====

-Classic snake game in canvas.
+Classic snake game in JavaScript and Canvas.